Ejiro404/Projects-Documentations/docs/tutorial-basics/create-a-page.md

-# Transfer Your Starlink to Fieldbase
+# Transfer Starlink to Fieldbase

 This guide will walk you through the steps required to transfer your Starlink antenna to Fieldbase.
 Follow these instructions carefully to ensure a smooth transition.